likoz2/Lectures/CSharp/PaperWork/introduction_again_and_slowly.md

 ```
 This might seem chaotic at first so lets break it down.

-First we randomly by hand create an array
+First we randomly by hand create an array.
 ```csharp
 int[] arr = [4, 3, 5, 2, 1];
 ```
-Next we copy the swap `if a > b` that we used before and make it work with array.
+Next we copy the swap `if a > b` that we used before and make it work with an array.
 ```csharp
 int[] arr = [4, 3, 5, 2, 1];